fediverse-devnet/feditest/tests.smoke/README.md

 etc.

-If you invoke FediTest from any directory other than this one, make sure you specify a `--testsdir <dir>` to the subdirectory `tests` so FediTest can find the test files.
+If you invoke FediTest from any directory other than this one, make sure you specify a `--testsdir <dir>` to this directory's subdirectory `tests` so FediTest can find the test files.